Selendroid for Mobile Automation (Part-I):

 - Supports native, hybrid, and web-based applications

-- Supports object recognition using object properties
+- Supports object identification using object properties

-A simple architecture of Selendroid
+A Basic Architecture of Selendroid

 Feature | Selendroid | Appium |